Campus Ready:

 Build Your Resilience

-Build individual and collective strength by reflectingo n Jewish narratives and yours.
+Build individual and collective fortitude by reflecting on Jewish narratives and yours.

 Session 10